Florida Museum of Natural History: Botany and the Florida Herbarium

+The Herbarium was founded in 1891 as part of Florida Agricultural College, hence the collection's acronym is FLAS.
 The botany collection is an excellent representation of the vascular flora of Florida and the southeastern United States coastal plain, including abundant material from the 19th century.
+The museum's while botanical collection holdings amount to around half a million specimens.
+As of 2026, over 288,000 of these can be browsed online.

-The bryophyte and lichen collections encompass Florida and tropical areas, especially Costa Rica, Venezuela and Brazil.
-The Fungal Herbarium is exhibits Florida fungi, especially agarics and polypores, and the wood collection is worldwide with a tropical emphasis.
-The addition of a preeminent brings the total museum botanical collection holdings to around one-half of a million specimens.
+The bryophyte and lichen collections comprise about 140,000 specimens and encompass Florida and tropical areas, especially Costa Rica, Venezuela and Brazil.
+The Fungal Herbarium exhibits Florida fungi, especially agarics and polypores, as well as plants infected by fungi and isolates of microfungi on dried agar plates; it currently has more than 58,000 specimens.
+The wood collection is worldwide with a tropical emphasis, and has approximately 15,700 wood samples and over 1,000 microscope slides.
+The vascular plant collection includes approximately 280,000 sheets, approximately 93,000 of which can be viewed online.
+The vascular collection represents Florida, the southeastern United States' coast, Haiti and Central America.

-Noteworthy additions include the A. A. Cuthbert Herbarium of approximately 5000 specimens, the plant holdings of the Florida State Museum (4711 specimens, including the Herbarium of S. C. Hood), several thousand more S. C. Hood collections, 15770 specimens of lichens, liverworts and mosses collected by Severin Rapp, wood blocks and vouchers of American wood and economic trees from the New York State School of Forestry, George E. Ritchey specimens from the U. S. Plant Introduction Garden, Edward and Robert P. St. John Florida ferns, innumerable West and Arnold collections and those received through inter-institutional exchange.
-The herbarium also benefited from the prominent studies of H. Harold Hume (Zephyranthes, Ilex, and Camellia) and William A. Murrill (Crataegus and fungi) and in 1989 Angus K. Gholson, Jr. donated his entire herbarium (15,000 specimens), library and related equipment and supplies.
-This is an excellent collection especially rich in its representation of the flora of the Florida Panhandle.
+Noteworthy additions include the A. A. Cuthbert Herbarium of approximately 5000 specimens; 4,711 plant holdings from the Florida State Museum, including the Herbarium of S. C. Hood; several thousand more S. C. Hood collections; 15,770 specimens of lichens, liverworts and mosses collected by Severin Rapp; wood blocks and vouchers of American wood and economic trees from the New York State School of Forestry; George E. Ritchey specimens from the U. S. Plant Introduction Garden; Edward and Robert P. St. John Florida ferns; innumerable West and Arnold collections and those received through inter-institutional exchange.
+The herbarium also benefited from the prominent studies of H. Harold Hume (Zephyranthes, Ilex, and Camellia) and William A. Murrill (Crataegus and fungi) and, in 1989, Angus K. Gholson, Jr. donated his entire herbarium (15,000 specimens), library and related equipment and supplied.
+This is an excellent collection, especially rich in its representation of the flora of the Florida Panhandle.